smoldata/smol-docs/ssh-keys.md

 * `User dphiffer` sets which username to use to login to the server (you will want to change this to your own username).
 * `IdentityFile ~/.ssh/id_rsa` assigns your private key as the login credential instead of requiring a passphrase.
 * `ForwardAgent yes` sets up SSH key forwarding, which makes your private key usable from an SSH session on the server.
+* `IdentitiesOnly yes` sets SSH to not send other keys, which could result in `Too many authentication failures` errors.

 ## Set up SSH key forwarding